diaz4674/diaz4674/README.md

 ### Hello World! 👋🌎

-I am a Software Engineer with a particular interest in front-end development.
-My specialties include React, Javascript, GraphQL, Python, Node and Express.
+I am a Software Engineer at Cisco with a particular interest in front-end development.
+My specialties include React, Angular, Javascript, Java, Python, Node and Express.

 ***To view some cool projects, please scroll to Pinned section, and check out my [portfolio](https://www.mdiaz.dev/)!***